 Technology Safety & Privacy: A Toolkit for Survivors

-Additional resources and information are available on the Intimate Partner Violence section of our site.
+Discover additional resources and information on the Intimate Partner Violence section of our site.

 Cybersecurity Awareness Month Observed in October

-During Cybersecurity Awareness Month, we also highlight the following OVC and OVC-sponsored resources.
+During Cybersecurity Awareness Month, we highlight the following OVC and OVC-sponsored resources.

 National Elder Fraud Hotline

 The U.S. Department of Justice’s National Elder Fraud Hotline, operated by OVC, provides services to adults ages 60 and older who may be victims of financial fraud.
 If you or someone you know is a victim of elder fraud, we encourage you to call the Hotline at 833-FRAUD-11 (833-372-8311).

 The Tech Safety App offers resources for victims of technology-facilitated stalking or abuse and helps users understand how technology can be misused, what they can do about it, and provides safety and privacy tips.
 This OVC-funded app was created by National Network to End Domestic Violence.